bergel/ISCL/_pages/about.md

 social: false # this option adds a section at the end with email, twitter, etc.
 ---

-We develop methodologies to build software systems that are both resource efficient (CPU, memory, energy) and adequate with modern software development techniques.
-We push further the frontier knowledge of Software Engineering with innovative, rigorous empirical evaluation, and valuable software artifacts.
+The ISCLab develops methodologies to build software systems that are both resource efficient (CPU, memory, energy) and adequate with modern software development techniques.
+We push further the knowledge frontier of Software Engineering with innovative methodologies, rigorous empirical evaluations, and valuable software artifacts.
 We regularly contribute to open source ecosystems and corporate software systems.

 **Our mission includes:**
 * Research and develop techniques to make software efficient, eco-friendly, and less resource consuming.
 To meet these objectives we employ deep learning techniques, empirical studies, and data visualizations.